Student Code of Conduct

 Institutional disciplinary measures shall be imposed, through appropriate due procedures, for conduct which adversely affects the College’s pursuit of its educational objectives, which violates or shows a disregard for the rights of other members of the academic community, or which endangers property or persons on property owned or controlled by Northeast State.
 The Vice President for Student Affairs is charged with investigating complaints.

 Northeast State's institutional policy statement on Student Conduct and Disciplinary Sanctions is NeSCC Policy 03:05:02.
 Students may comment on institutional programs and services by submitting written Student Comments to the Vice President for Student Affairs.
 Comments may include complaints, compliments, or suggestions for improving college services.
+A final grade appeal is possible when a student believes he or she has received an incorrect final grade.

 Reporting Behaviors of Concern